Skip to content

 There are three main cases where this can happen:

-• You are migrating a server to a new hardware, you should follow our migration guide.
+• You are migrating a server to new hardware.
+You should follow our migration guide.

-• You copied the state to another server (possibly because you cloned a server through AMI or server image creation).
+• You copied the state to another server (for example because you cloned a server through AMI or server image creation).
 On the server where the state was copied, you should stop the agent, then remove both state files, and restart the agent.

 The agent is stateful.
-It keeps in a state some information specific to the server which runs it.
-For example its registration ID, the metrics seen and the metrics registered with the Bleemeo Cloud platform.
+It keeps some information specific to the server it runs on — for example, its registration ID, the metrics seen, and the metrics registered with the Bleemeo Cloud platform.

 There are two state files: